 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 In both men and women, this may go back to normal but sometimes it may not.
 Talk with your doctor.

-- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for some time after care ends.
-Use birth control that you can trust.
-Talk with your doctor to see how long to use birth control after you stop Alkeran.
+- If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during treatment and for some time after your last dose.
+Talk with your doctor to see how long to use birth control after you stop Alkeran (melphalan tablets).

-- If you are a man and your sex partner gets pregnant while you take this medicine or within several months after your last dose, call your doctor right away.
+- If you are a man and your sex partner gets pregnant while you take Alkeran (melphalan tablets) or within several months after your last dose, call your doctor right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy during care and for some time after care ends.
-Talk with your doctor to see how long to use birth control after you stop Alkeran.
+- Use birth control to prevent pregnancy during treatment and for some time after your last dose.
+Talk with your doctor to see how long to use birth control after you stop Alkeran (melphalan tablets).

 How is this medicine (Alkeran) best taken?

-Use Alkeran as ordered by your doctor.
+Use Alkeran (melphalan tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take on an empty stomach.
 Take 1 hour before or 2 hours after meals.

-- You will need to take special care when handling Alkeran.
-Check with the doctor or pharmacist to see how to handle this medicine.
+- You will need to take special care when handling Alkeran (melphalan tablets).
+Check with the doctor or pharmacist to see how to handle Alkeran (melphalan tablets).